nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 These steps will deploy a single test pod and delete it.

-1. Obtain the cluster credentials to log in to kubectl (if you did not use the default, replace resource-group with your specified resource group name)
+1. Obtain the cluster credentials to log in to kubectl (if you did not use the default, replace resource-group with your specified resource group name).

 ```az aks get-credentials --resource-group aks --name myAKSCluster```